allCode.jl

 rounded_proportion

-rounded_proportion = round(Int, proportion_viral_lucrative)
+rounded_proportion = round(Int64, proportion_viral_lucrative)

 rounded_proportion